langchain4j/langchain4j/docs/docs/intro.md

 ## LangChain4j Library Structure
 LangChain4j features a modular design, comprising:
 - The `langchain4j-core` module, which defines core abstractions (such as `ChatLanguageModel` and `EmbeddingStore`) and their APIs.
-- The main `langchain4j` module, containing useful tools like `ChatMemory`, `OutputParser` as well as a high-level features like `AiServices`.
+- The main `langchain4j` module, containing useful tools like document loaders, [chat memory](/tutorials/chat-memory) implementations as well as a high-level features like [AI Services](/tutorials/ai-services).
 - A wide array of `langchain4j-{integration}` modules, each providing integration with various LLM providers and embedding stores into LangChain4j.
   You can use the `langchain4j-{integration}` modules independently.
 For additional features, simply import the main `langchain4j` dependency.